FlawTechOfficial/docusaurus-netlify-cms/docs/about-flaw-tech-code-of-conduct.md

 We hold the right and responsibility to remove comments or other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any members for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+## Updating the guidelines
-**Updating the guidelines:** Please note these guidelines are subject to updates without notice.
+Please note these guidelines are subject to updates without notice.

 For any major changes, we will announce them in the [blog](https://dev.flaw.tech/blog) section.
 We urge you to check these guidelines on a regular basis.